christopherarter/chris-arter-stackbit-blog/src/pages/posts/middleware-for-the-wordpress-rest-api-1.md

 ---
-title: Middleware for the WordPress REST API
+title: Middleware for the Wordpress REST API
-date: 2019-05-01T03:07:36.428Z
+date: 2019-05-25T18:28:15.497Z
-thumb_img_path: /images/wordpress_middleware.jpg
+thumb_img_path: /images/wordpress-middleware-chris-arter.png
-content_img_path: /images/wordpress_middleware.jpg
+content_img_path: /images/wordpress-middleware-chris-arter.png
 template: post
 ---
 When I originally began doing significant development around the Wordpress REST API, I was excited to finally get hands-on with it.

 Then, it came to write "middleware".
 If you are unfamiliar with middleware in web development, it is simply a series of checks between the inbound request and your controller actions.